-Verification of income from work will be used to determine eligibility for child care.
-The child care eligibility worker may use agency databases available such as CHIP, PATS, Work Number, etc. for information to verify income when other documentation is not provided.
 Written verification of child support is not required.
 However, the applicant should disclose all applicable sources of income.
 If child support is listed in an open CHIP case, the CHIP CS amount should be used.
 If not in CHIP, and an amount is listed on the application, you should use that amount.
+If the applicant indicates that they are not receiving the child support on a regular basis, you may not count the CS income.